tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ## Limitations
 - Only RHEL images **published by Red Hat, Inc.** are AHB eligible
-- Images published by other vendors are not supported
+- Images published by other vendors aren't supported

 ##### The following Red Hat published RHEL PAYG offers are ABH eligible: